Lucerne Switzerland Travel Guide

 Better accommodation and flight deals.

-Switzerland belongs to the Schengen Area, which shapes visa and entry rules for many visitors.
-Many non-EU/EFTA country nationals need a Schengen Visa (Short Stay - Type C) for visits for a MAXIMUM of 90 days in any 180-day period.
+Switzerland belongs to the Schengen Area, which shapes visa and entry rules for numerous tourists.
+Many non-EU/EFTA country citizens need a Schengen Visa (Short Stay - Type C) for visits up to 90 days within any 180-day period.
 Applications are submitted at the Swiss embassy or consulate in your country.
 Plan applications well ahead, as processing takes 15 days, potentially extending to 45 days in busy times.

-Citizens from the USA, Canada, Australia, New Zealand, the UK, and many other nations are visa-exempt for stays up to 90 days.
-Always verify the most current list on the State Secretariat for Migration (SEM) website before you set off.
+Citizens from the USA, Canada, Australia, New Zealand, the UK, and lots of other nations do not need a visa for stays up to 90 days.
+Always verify the most current list on the State Secretariat for Migration (SEM) website before your journey.

 Valid for at least three months beyond departure, not older THAN 10 years, with blank pages for stamps.